tienngm2049/tienngm2049.github.io/_posts/2023-09-06-the-will-to-power.md

 ---
-title: Modeling TDCR contacts - the Kinematic way
+title: The Power to Will - Nietzsche's Philosophy Unveiled
 tags: [Philosophy]
 style: fill
 color: light